snuq/VSEQF/Readme.md

    Right-click and hold to open a popup menu allowing different operations to be performed depending on what is clicked on.
    See the QuickContext section for more information.

+* Making Meta Strip Additions

+   If Cut/Move Children is on, child sequences will be added to a meta strip when a parent is added.
+   Effect sequences with a single input will be automatically added to meta strips when their input sequence is added.

+* Cut Sequence Additions

+   Child sequences of a parent will be automatically cut as well as the parent.
+   Ripple cuts enabled, press Alt-K to trim and slide one side of the selected sequences.
+   Effect strips are now duplicated to both sides of a cut strip, this includes an entire effect stack.
+   Crossfades and other two-input effect strips are handled properly now.
+If the effect is applied to the right side of a cut, it will be applied correctly.
+(See https://developer.blender.org/T50877 )
+   The active strip after a cut is correctly handled now, if the mouse is on the right side of a cut, the right sequence will be active as well as selected.

+* Delete Sequence Additions

+   Deleting a sequence can also delete child sequences if enabled.
+   Ripple delete enabled, press Alt-X or Alt-Delete to delete the sequence, and move all following sequences back to fill the gap.

+* Import Additions

+   Allows automatic proxy settings to be applied to Movie and Image types while being imported.
+   Allows proxies to be automatically generated when importing a Movie or Image.
+   Allows setting the length of a single imported image in frames.
+   When a movie sequence with sound is imported, the sound may be automatically parented to the video.
+   Provides additional options for placing an imported sequence on the timeline:

+   * Import At Frame

+      Standard import behavior, places new sequences at the current frame.

+   * Insert At Frame

+      Following sequence will be moved forward by the length of the imported sequence.

+   * Cut And Insert At Frame

+      All sequences at the current frame will be cut and all following sequences will be moved forward by the length of the imported sequence.

+   * Import At End

+      Places the imported sequences at the end of the timeline.